How to apply

 The first step is to register your interest.
 You can register for this year’s scholarship process or just put yourself on the list for future years.
 By registering, we can keep you informed of alumni functions, and announcements regarding the scholarship.
 You can stay on the registrants list as long as you wish (indeed we have had some people on the list quite a few years before the time was right for them to apply.)

 Each year you will get an update email and you have the option to indicate if you wish to stay on the list, opt out or become a “friend” i.e., no longer interested in the scholarship yourself but happy to refer the announcement emails to friends, family and colleagues.

 Q&A. What if you don’t meet the eligibility criteria?
 Register anyway, as the circunstances may change e.g., we may have more scholarships or there may be other scholarships we can advise you about.
 Not sure when or even if you may be able to take a year off to study?
 Again, register as we are are quite happy for people be on the list receiving the regular update emails.
 If you decide at some point that you are no longer interested , just drop us an email and we can take you off.

 At the point when you are ready to apply for the scholarship, then you need to complete Steps 2 – 5 – to obtain your place on the MBA programme and to be included in the interview process for the scholarship.

-Please complete the following form.
-Field marked with asterisk (*) are required.
+Please complete the registration form.
+Fields marked with asterisk (*) are required.
 Once you have submitted your registration, you will receive a “welcome email” and regular update emails.

-Step 2 Fill in the Cranfield application form
+Step 2 Fill in the Cranfield MBA programme application

-Find out all about the application process on the Cranfield website here.
+Find out all about the application process on the Cranfield website.

 You can either lodge the applications forms online or download it as a word document by going here: Link to Cranfield Application forms